Prime Day is here! Shop member-exclusive deals now through June 26, including Amazon Haul and Kindle deals.

 Amazon delivery station

-“We prepare a playbook for the team, which is essentially a one-stop shop for all the information an employee might need,” Jae says.
+“We prepare a playbook for the team, which is essentially a one-stop shop for all the information an employee might need,” Garcia says.
 The playbook “describes every single part of our operation from front to back,” he adds, noting that there are even check marks for every item to make sure the whole team is prepared.

-And over-communication is key, Jae says.
+And over-communication is key, Garcia says.
 That’s why, in addition to the playbook, there are refreshers that go over different processes and monthly team trainings.
-They also run through “what if” scenarios and detail what to do if the team hits any snags, such as faulty equipment or a truck arriving late—that way, Jae says, delivery station employees know how to handle these situations and can escalate them to the manager on duty.
+They also run through “what if” scenarios and detail what to do if the team hits any snags, such as faulty equipment or a truck arriving late—that way, Garcia says, delivery station employees know how to handle these situations and can escalate them to the manager on duty.

 Amazon delivery station